Let me hazard three guesses:

 So Jesus said to the Jews who believed in him, “If you continue to accept and obey my teaching, you are really my followers.
 You will know the truth, and the truth will make you free.”
 John 8:31-32 ERV

-That said, I will let you in on how I transitioned from one side of the coin to the other.
+That said, I will let you know how I transitioned from one side of the coin to the other.
 My liberation account.
 Better described as my continuing liberation journey.
 Again, it’s not only me.

 The Power of Information